-- 1. The library is open to students during designated class times or at times approved by the librarian. - 2.
-No library materials may leave the library without being checked out... - 3.
-Library books may be checked out for two weeks and may be renewed for one additional two-week period if there is not a waiting list for the book. - 4.
-Fines are charged for overdue books.
-Students are responsible for the books they check out.
-Consequently, if a book is lost or damaged, the student who checked it out must make restitution for the book.
-A hold will be placed on grade cards and transcripts until the book is returned or charges paid. - 5.
-Any student using the library should work quietly.
+- 1. The library is open to students and teachers from 7:45 a.m. until 3:20 p.m. each school day.
+The library will be closed during the librarian's duty and lunch periods. - 2.
+No library materials may leave the library without being checked out by the librarian. - 3.
+Library books may be checked out for two weeks and may be renewed for an additional two week period if there is not a waiting list for the book. - Students are responsible for the books they check out and will be charged for lost/damaged books. - 5.
+No eating or drinking in the library. - 6.
+Reference books may be checked out overnight, weekly, or used exclusively in the library at the discretion of the librarian.